What is the Best Island to Visit in Hawaiʻi?

 However, this is what gives Molokai its charm, and it’s also why Molokai is really about making your own adventure, finding secluded private beaches, and enjoying Hawaiʻi for how peaceful it can truly be.

-However, if you don’t have the opportunity to do the hike and are also planning to visit Maui, I highly recommend booking a Molokai sea cliff helicopter tour, as flying along the tallest sea cliffs in the world is truly second to none!
+Now, if you don’t have the opportunity to hike the Pēpēʻōpae Bog and are also planning to visit Maui, I highly recommend booking a Molokai sea cliff helicopter tour, as flying along the tallest sea cliffs in the world is truly second to none!

 Read My Separate Post: Best Things to Do on Molokai